filipecn/filipecn.github.io/_portfolio/ponos.md

 <img align="right" src="/images/ponos.jpg" style="width:30%; padding : 10px; border-radius: 25px;">

-Ponos comprises the basis for all other sub-libraries listed above.
+**Ponos** comprises the basis for all the other sub-libraries listed above.
 It provides tools ranging from math to data structures.
 Here is a list of some features:

 <ul>
   <li>Geometry;</li>